 By Daniel Flynn and Marc Jones

-Imbalances between wealthy and emerging nations are proving one of the biggest headaches for policymakers striving to repair the world economy after the most damaging crisis in decades and reduce the risks of future shocks, a job which the G20 is now working on.
+Imbalances between wealthy and emerging nations are proving one of the biggest headaches for policymakers striving to repair the world economy after the worst downturn since World War Two and reduce the risks of future shocks, a job which the G20 is now working on.

 Draghi told the meeting: "These imbalances will stay with us for a long, long time.